SayHelloGmbH/hello-roots/README.md

 #### CSS Variables

 The CSS will be generated with [CSS Variables](https://dev.to/sarah_chima/an-introduction-to-css-variables-cmj) in the generated stylesheets.
-The (JavaScript-based) Ponyfill `css-vars-ponyfill` ([source](https://github.com/jhildenbiddle/css-vars-ponyfill)) is included for IE11 support in the frontend. (_Not_ in the admin area!)
+The (JavaScript-based) Ponyfill `css-vars-ponyfill` ([source](https://github.com/jhildenbiddle/css-vars-ponyfill)) is included for IE11 support in the frontend. (_Not_ in the admin area!
+The Gutenberg Editor doesn't fully support IE11 anyway.)

 #### Gutenberg Blocks